By: Matthew M. Shafae, Attorney

 Also potentially on the chopping block is the Department of Labor’s “fiduciary rule”, which is another protection for retirees.
 The “fiduciary rule” mandates that financial advisors offering retirement advice and products act in the best interest of the investors.
 Trump and other Republicans have stated that they want to do away with this signature protection for retirees.

 Medicaid is a federal program administered by the Center for Medicare and Medicaid Services (CMS).
 The program is implemented at the state level by each state’s own Medicaid plan.
 Here, in California, it is implemented as Medi-Cal.
-Recently, the Affordable Care Act (ACA) has expanded Medicaid coverage (Medicaid expansion) to allow people who earn less than a designated income to receive health insurance through the Medicaid program.
-President-elect Trump’s nominee to head CMS, Ms. Seema Verma, previously designed Indiana’s Medicaid program, which required the poor to make nominal payments toward their healthcare before receiving federal Medicaid funds.
-If Indiana’s Medicaid plan is any indication, there may be dramatic changes to Medicaid policy under the leadership of Ms. Verma.
+Recently, the Affordable Care Act (ACA) has expanded Medi-Cal coverage (Medi-Cal expansion) to allow people who earn less than a designated income to receive health insurance through the Medi-Cal program.
+President-elect Trump’s nominee to head CMS, Ms. Seema Verma, previously designed Indiana’s Medi-Cal program, which required the poor to make nominal payments toward their healthcare before receiving federal Medi-Cal funds.
+If Indiana’s Medicaid plan is any indication, there may be dramatic changes to Medi-Cal policy under the leadership of Ms. Verma.

 But President Trump wants to cap the funding and give the states one fixed grant—called block grants.
 Block grants are supposed to provide states with more flexibility in how they spend the grant money, but for California it means receiving less funding than it currently receives.
 Since Medi-Cal has such high enrollment, it can command more funds from the federal government.
 With block grants, the federal government would issue funding based on pre-ACA enrollment, and it would be a static amount.
 If block grants are implemented, Medi-Cal would either need to cut services or reduce enrollment.